The 10 Best Survival Knives of 2023

-A good knife can chop wood, carve kindling, gut a fish, protect you from predator attacks, spear fish, and the list goes on.
-And heck, if an apocalypse ever happens, you’ll be awfully glad you had one of these bad boys in your gear.
+I deep-dived into the world of survival knives, researching everything they could do: chop wood, carve kindling, gut a fish, protect me from predator attacks, spear fish, and the list goes on.
+And heck, if an apocalypse ever happens, I’ll be awfully glad I have one of these bad boys in my gear.

-Below, we’ve compiled a list of the ten best survival knives on the market.
+All my research led me to compile a list of the best survival knives on the market.
 These knives are true masterpieces of craftsmanship.
 They’re the tools you’ll want to have on your belt or in your backpack if things ever go really wrong.

-At just 9 inches long, this is one of the shorter survival knives on our list.
-But don’t let its short length fool you—it’s still beautifully tough and insanely versatile, capable of withstanding an immense amount of wear and tear without losing its edge or snapping.
+At just 9 inches long, this is one of the shorter survival knives on my list.
+But don’t let its short length fool you—it’s still tough and insanely versatile, capable of withstanding an immense amount of wear and tear without losing its edge or snapping.

-With a 4.5-inch blade that’s 0.188 inches thick, it’s as useful for skinning game as it is gutting fish and carving kindling.
+With a 4.5-inch blade that’s 0.188 inches thick, I’ve found it as useful for skinning game as it is gutting fish and carving kindling.

-The drop point is suitable for slicing and stabbing both, and the 3D contoured G10/Micarta handle offers amazing grippiness even if your hands are wet, muddy, or covered in animal guts.
+The drop point is suitable for slicing and stabbing both, and the 3D contoured G10/Micarta handle offers amazing grippiness even if my hands are wet, muddy, or covered in animal guts.

 Thanks to its textured powder-coated finish, it’s designed to last a long time—a lifetime, in fact, thanks to its no-questions-asked lifetime warranty.

-Whether you’re heading out into the bush or setting up camp, you’ll be glad you had this knife at your hip.
+Whether I’m heading out into the bush or setting up camp, I’m glad to have this knife at my hip.

 The 5.19-inch blade is heavy enough to chop through dense foliage but weighs surprisingly little (just 5.31 ounces) and is just 0.14 inches thick.
-The plain blade and drop point make it suitable for virtually any outdoors task, and the CPM-3V (60-62 HRC) is capable of surviving quite literally anything you find yourself dealing with.
+The plain blade and drop point make it suitable for virtually any outdoors task, and the CPM-3V (60-62 HRC) is capable of surviving quite literally anything I find myself dealing with.

-Best of all, the Santoprene synthetic handle comes with a lanyard hole that allows you to hang it from your wrist so it never gets lost.
+Best of all, the Santoprene synthetic handle comes with a lanyard hole that allows me to hang it from my wrist, neck, hunting vest, fishing vest, or PFD so it never gets lost.

-This knife is the ultimate camping/outdoors tool.
-Not only does it come with an ultra-tough, insanely sharp 4.29-inch carbon steel blade, but it also includes a built-in fire striker and a diamond sharpener.
+This knife is one of my favorite camping/outdoors tools.
+Not only does it come with an ultra-tough, insanely sharp 4.29-inch carbon steel blade, but it also includes a built-in fire striker (no need for matches) and a diamond sharpener.

 Gerber is one of the best-known brands in the knife game, thanks to the high tensile strength, excellent edge retention, and sturdy construction of their knives.